Jolly LLB 3: Critical reception

 Chirag Sehgal of News18 rated the film 4 stars out of 5 and wrote "Jolly LLB 3 is a fine example of how cinema can tackle pressing social issues with humour, without ever diluting their seriousness.
 The film seamlessly balances comedy and gravity, making the narrative both thought-provoking and highly entertaining.
 With its sharp writing and powerful performances, the film delivers a complete cinematic experience.
 It is pure entertainment and a must watch."
 Lachmi Deb Roy of Firstpost rated the film 4 stars out of 5 and wrote "On the whole, Jolly LLB 3 just like the previous two parts may not be as humorous, but recreates the charm and intensity that made the franchise iconic."

 Bollywood Hungama rated the film 3.5 stars out of 5 and wrote "On the whole, Jolly LLB 3 entertains with its humour, emotions, hard-hitting dialogues, and drama in ample doses.
 Akshay Kumar, Arshad Warsi, and Saurabh Shukla steal the show, while the climax would be greeted with applause."
 Dhaval Roy of The Times of India rated the film 3.5 stars out of 5 and wrote "Jolly LLB 3 remains an engaging ride that keeps you entertained with its mix of courtroom drama and comic splits."

 Vineeta Kumar of India Today rated the film 3.5 stars out of 5 and wrote "Akshay and Arshad's crowd-pleasing performances, powered by Shukla's winning presence, makes 'Jolly LLB 3' a hearty big-screen watch.
 It may not be the most refined courtroom drama, but it proves why this franchise continues to matter.
 'Jolly LLB 3' makes you laugh, think, and cheer, all at the same time."
 Rishabh Suri of Hindustan Times rated the film 3.5 stars out of 5 and wrote "Overall, Jolly LLB 3 may not outshine the first two films, but it keeps the courtroom drama spirit alive with enough laughs and solid performances to make it a worthy addition to the series."

 Tanmayi Savadi of Times Now rated the film 3 stars out of 5 and wrote "Jolly LLB 3 has the potential to be a clean and happy family entertainer.
 Slightly inclined towards preachy, it picks up soon and rectifies before ending up as a complete shipwreck."
 Shubhra Gupta of The Indian Express rated the film 2 stars out of 5 and wrote "I really enjoyed Jolly LLB part 2.
 But in this one, the story-telling is at its most basic, and it is far and away the weakest part of the franchise."

 Box office

-As of 6 November 2025, Jolly LLB 3 has grossed over ₹162.88 crore worldwide.
+As of 11 November 2025, Jolly LLB 3 has grossed ₹166.06 crore worldwide.